Luna Blaise: Early roles and recognition

 In 2014, Blaise was cast in the recurring role of Nicole on the ABC television series Fresh Off the Boat starring Randall Park and Constance Wu as Louis and Jessica Huang.
 She was 13 when the series started filming, and it was her first major role.
 The role earned her an award for Best Recurring Young Actress at the 2016 Young Artist Awards.
 In June 2016, Blaise starred in the music video of Jacob Sartorius' debut single "Sweatshirt".
 In 2025, she had a role in the seventh film in the Jurassic Park franchise, Jurassic World Rebirth.

 Musical debut and Manifest

 In early 2017, Blaise released her first single, "Over You", and announced in December 2017 she would be releasing new music in the new year.
 In late 2018, Blaise released her second single, "Secrets."
-In 2018, Blaise was cast as Olive Stone in the NBC drama/mystery series Manifest.
+In 2018, Blaise was cast as Olive Stone in the NBC supernatural drama Manifest.
+The series was initially canceled after three seasons but, following a surge in popularity after being added to Netflix, was picked up by the streaming service for a fourth and final season, concluding in June 2023.
+The series received mixed reviews from critics.

+In 2023, Blaise starred in a supporting role in the independent film Aristotle and Dante Discover the Secrets of the Universe.
+In 2025, Blaise appeared in Gareth Edwards' science fiction film Jurassic World Rebirth, co-starring Scarlett Johansson, Mahershala Ali, and Jonathan Bailey.
+The film was a massive commercial success, grossing over $869.1 million worldwide, despite mixed reviews from critics.
+It was her first box office success and also garnered Academy Award recognition.